Interpretability Guarantees with Merlin-Arthur Classifiers: Introduction

 \section{Introduction}

-Safe deployment of Neural Network (NN) based AI systems in high-stakes applications, e.g., medical diagnostics~\cite{holzinger2017we} or autonomous vehicles~\cite{schraagen2020trusting}, requires that their reasoning be subject to human scrutiny.
-The field of Explainable AI (XAI) has thus put forth a number of interpretability approaches, among them saliency maps~\cite{mohseni2021multidisciplinary} and mechanistic interpretability~\cite{olah2018building}.
-These have had some successes, such as detecting biases in established datasets~\cite{lapuschkin2019unmasking}, or connecting individual neurons to understandable features~\cite{carter2019activation}.
-However, they are motivated purely by heuristics and come without any theoretical guarantees.
-Thus, their success cannot be verified and it has been demonstrated for numerous XAI-methods that they can be manipulated by a clever design of the NN~\cite{slack2021counterfactual, slack2020fooling, anders2020fairwashing, dimanov2020you, dombrowski2019explanations, heo2019fooling}.
-On the other hand, formal approaches to interpretability run into complexity problems when applied to neural networks and require an exponential amount of time to guarantee useful properties~\cite{macdonald2020explaining,ignatiev2019abduction}.
-This makes any ``right to explanation,'' as codified in the EU's \emph{General Data Protection Regulation}~\cite{goodman2017european}, unenforceable.
+Safe deployment of \emph{Neural Network} (NN) based AI systems in high-stakes applications requires that their reasoning be subject to human scrutiny.
+The field of \emph{Explainable AI} (XAI) has thus put forth a number of interpretability approaches, among them saliency maps~\citep{mohseni2021multidisciplinary}, mechanistic interpretability~\citep{olah2018building} and self-explaining networks~\citep{alvarez2018towards}.
+These have had some successes, such as detecting biases in established datasets~\citep{lapuschkin2019unmasking}.
+However, these approaches are motivated primarily by heuristics and come without any theoretical guarantees.
+Thus, their success cannot be verified.
+It has also been demonstrated for numerous XAI-methods that they can be manipulated by a clever design of the NNs~\citep{slack2021counterfactual, slack2020fooling, anders2020fairwashing, dimanov2020you}.
+On the other hand, formal approaches run into complexity barriers when applied to NNs and require an exponential amount of time to guarantee useful properties~\citep{macdonald2020explaining,ignatiev2019abduction}.
+This makes any ``right to explanation,'' as in the EU's \emph{GDPR}~\citep{goodman2017european}, unenforceable.

-In this work, we take a step to overcome both shortcomings by introducing a framework that guarantees feature-based interpretability with legible assumptions.
-For this, we connect a classification task to the concept of interactive proof systems (IPS) from computational complexity theory, specifically the Merlin-Arthur protocol~\cite{arora2009computational}.
-We comment in~\Cref{sec:conclusion} on how our framework can be used to audit commercial classifiers for a ``right to explanation''.